pombreda/django-th-evernote/README.rst

 Evernote Connector
 ==================

-This connecttor provides an access to your Evernote account from Trigger Happy
+From Trigger Happy, this connector provides an access to your Evernote account

 Requirements :
 ==============